-David Armitage, MA, PhD, CorrFRSE, FRHistS, FAHA, is the Lloyd C. Blankfein Professor of History and Chair of the Department of History at Harvard University, where he teaches intellectual history and international history.
+David Armitage, MA, PhD, LittD, CorrFRSE, FRHistS, FAHA, is the Lloyd C. Blankfein Professor of History and former Chair of the Department of History at Harvard University, where he teaches intellectual history and international history.
 He is also an Affiliated Professor in the Harvard Department of Government, an Affiliated Faculty Member at Harvard Law School, an Honorary Fellow of St Catharine's College, Cambridge, an Honorary Professor of History at the University of Sydney and an Honorary Professor of History at Queen's University Belfast.

-He was born in Britain and educated at Cambridge University and Princeton University; before moving to Harvard in 2004, he taught for eleven years at Columbia University.
+He was born in Britain and educated at the University of Cambridge and Princeton University; before moving to Harvard in 2004, he taught for eleven years at Columbia University.
 A prize-winning teacher and writer, he has lectured on six continents and has held research fellowships and visiting positions in Australia, Britain, China, France, Germany, South Korea and the United States.

 David Armitage is the author or editor of seventeen books, most recently Civil Wars: A History in Ideas (2017).
-Among his earlier works are The Ideological Origins of the British Empire (2000), which won the Longman/History Today Book of the Year Award, The Declaration of Independence: A Global History (2007), which was chosen as a Times Literary Supplement Book of the Year, and Foundations of Modern International Thought (2013) and The History Manifesto (co-auth., 2014), a New Statesman Book of the Year.
+Among his earlier works are The Ideological Origins of the British Empire (2000), which won the Longman/History Today Book of the Year Award, The Declaration of Independence: A Global History (2007), which was chosen as a Times Literary Supplement Book of the Year, Foundations of Modern International Thought (2013) and The History Manifesto (co-auth., 2014), a New Statesman Book of the Year.
 His most recent edited books are Oceanic Histories (co-ed., 2018), The Law of Nations in Global History (co-ed., 2017), Pacific Histories: Ocean, Land, People (co-ed., 2014) and The Age of Revolutions in Global Context, c.
 1760-1840 (co-ed., 2010).
 He is currently completing an edition of John Locke’s colonial writings and co-editing a collection on the cultural history of peace in the Enlightenment.
-His articles and essays have appeared in journals and collections around the world and his books have been translated into Arabic, Chinese, Danish, Dutch, French, Greek, Italian, Japanese, Polish, Portuguese, Russian, Spanish and Turkish, with others soon to appear in German and Korean.
+His articles and essays have appeared in journals, newspapers and collections around the world and his works have been translated into Arabic, Chinese, Danish, Dutch, French, Greek, Italian, Japanese, Polish, Portuguese, Russian, Spanish and Turkish, with others soon to appear in German and Korean.